CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ### LLVM IR

+Intermediate representations are designed to be general purpose.
+Let's imagine you're a compiler engineer, and you want to compile any of $n$ source languages to any of $m$ instruction sets.
+Like, yeah, you *could* write $n \times m$ versions of each optimisation pass, but that's not going to scale.
+With an IR, you suddenly only need $n$ frontends, $1$ middle-end (which will be language- and architecture-independent), and $m$ backend, your workload increasing with $\mathcal{O}(n+m)$ as you extend the compiler further.
+It is very useful to have an abstract representation of source languages, but it does also need to accurate: [can't] if we lose too much information!

+The LLVM IR in particular

 About that intermediate representation.
 In a compiler infrastructure that supports $n$ high-level source languages and $m$ low-level instruction sets,  $n \times m$

 About that intermediate representation.
 I touched on it in the abstract back in *PGO, But Better*, but let's here interrogate its key properties.